VEZY/PlantBiophysics.jl/docs/src/getting_started/package_design.md

 The simulation of the energy balance of a component is the most integrative process of the package because it is (potentially) coupled with the conductance and assimilation models if any.

-To simulate the energy balance of a component, we use the [`energy_balance`](@ref) function.
+To simulate the energy balance of a component, we use the [`energy_balance!`](@ref) function.
 Only one model is implemented yet, the one presented in Monteith and Unsworth (2013).
 The structure is called [`Monteith`](@ref), and is only used for photosynthetic organs.
 Further implementations will come in the future.